dontolon/Auto-pick-first-result/README.md

-# Auto pick the first result when using chrome and google
+# Auto pick the first result when using chrome and google and save plenty of time
 I wanted to play wordle completely hands free

 I asked ChatGPT to make it safe but I am not sure so use at your own risk.